rafaeljcd/rafaeljcd/README.md

 ## Bio

 A software developer with experience on building python and android apps.
-I also know AWS services.
-Currently studying again in te hopes of getting a new job.
+I also know some AWS services.
+Currently studying again in the hopes of getting a new job.
 Wish me luck!